Provide for pressure balancing between bedrooms and the rest of the house.

 6. Duct Quality Installation - Applies to Heating, Cooling, Ventilation, Exhaust, & Pressure Balancing Ducts, Unless Noted in Footnote.

-Footnote 34) Item 6.2 does not apply to ventilation or exhaust ducts.
+Footnote 37) Item 6.2 does not apply to ventilation ducts, exhaust ducts, or non-ducted systems.
 For an HVAC system with a multi-speed fan, the highest design fan speed shall be used when verifying this requirement.
+For an HVAC system with multiple zones, this requirement shall be verified with all zones calling for heating or cooling simultaneously; additional testing of individual zones is not required.
 When verifying this requirement, doors separating bedrooms from the main body of the house (e.g., a door between a bedroom and a hallway) shall be closed and doors to rooms that can only be entered from the bedroom (e.g., a closet, a bathroom) shall be open.
 As an alternative to the ± 3 Pa limit, a Rater-measured pressure differential ≥ -5 Pa and ≤ +5 Pa is permitted to be used for bedrooms with a design airflow ≥ 150 CFM.
 The Rater-measured pressure shall be rounded to the nearest whole number to assess compliance.

 Air Conditioning Contractors of America.
 1995.
 ACCA Manual T Air Distribution Basics for Residential and Small Commercial Buildings.
 Manual T provides details on selecting, sizing, and locating supply air diffusers, grilles and registers, and return grilles.